9/11: One Day in America: Release

-The series had its world premiere at the Tribeca Film Festival on June 11, 2021.
+Before its TV premiere, the series had its world premiere at the Tribeca Film Festival on June 11, 2021.
 It was screened at the Sheffield Doc/Fest on June 13, 2021.
 It was also screened at AFI Docs on June 24, 2021.

 Reception

 Critical response

-John Anderson of The Wall Street Journal described the series as a "tour de force", adding: "The series is deliberately, painstakingly, enthrallingly thorough—so much so that the impact of the second plane into the south tower doesn’t occur until halfway through the feature-length opener."
+John Anderson of The Wall Street Journal described the series as a "tour de force", adding: "The series is deliberately, painstakingly, enthrallingly thorough—so much so that the impact of the second plane into the south tower doesn't occur until halfway through the feature-length opener."
 David Sexton of New Statesman wrote: "However much you have watched footage of, or read about, the attacks, it forces you to endure the day as never before; to experience it more directly, in greater detail."
 Melanie McFarland of Salon wrote: "By having subjects speak directly into the camera, the filmmakers create an intimacy between the survivors and the viewers that makes is easier to bear witness and relive that nightmare with them and for them."

 Viewing figures

+Awards

+9/11: One Day in America won the News and Documentary Emmy Award for Outstanding Historical Documentary at the 43rd News and Documentary Emmy Awards in 2022.